RBAF to use drones for maritime security surveillance - The Scoop

 The embassy said Brunei’s Ministry of Defence awarded Insitu a contract to supply the US-made drones, which will help improve maritime domain awareness to maintain peace and security in the region.

-UAS manufacturer Insitu has also provided drones to other ASEAN member states, including Malaysia, Indonesia, the Philippines and Vietnam.
+US manufacturer Insitu has also provided drones to other ASEAN member states, including Malaysia, Indonesia, the Philippines and Vietnam.

 With rising tensions in the South China Sea, Brunei said in its new Defence White Paper 2021 that it will be necessary for nations to build more effective and integrated maritime security capabilities.